openimsdk/chat/deployments/README.md

 **mongodb.yml**

 - `address`: set to your already mongodb address or mongo Service name and port in your deployed.
-- `database`: set to your mongodb database name.
+- `database`: set to your mongodb database name.(Need have a created database.)
 - `authSource`: et to your mongodb authSource. (authSource is specify the database name associated with the user's credentials, user need create in this database.)

 **redis.yml**